swent-epfl/mvp-prd/template/6-non_functional_requirements.md

 ## Security, privacy, and data retention policies

+### Security

+User authentication is managed by the third-party Google Authentication system.
+Consequently, credential data does not pass through our backend, ensuring that none of this highly sensitive information (such as passwords and tokens) is retained or exposed to risk on our side.
+This approach leverages Google's robust security infrastructure, providing a secure and reliable authentication process for our users.

 ### Location Policy

 The primary privacy consideration for Proxima concerns the management of user location data.
 Recognizing the sensitivity of this information, we have established a strict policy regarding its usage.